Politics of Harry Potter

 There are many published theories about the politics of the Harry Potter novels by J. K. Rowling, which range from them containing criticism of racism to anti-government sentiment.
+The books have been argued to contain both liberal and conservative themes and viewpoints.
 According to Inside Higher Ed, doctoral theses have been devoted to the Harry Potter books.
 There are also several university courses centred on analysis of the Potter series, including an upper division political science course.

-Time magazine noted the political and social aspects of Harry Potter in their 2007 Person of the Year issue where Rowling placed third behind politicians Vladimir Putin and Al Gore.
+Time magazine noted the political and social aspects of Harry Potter in their 2007 Person of the Year issue, where Rowling placed third behind politicians Vladimir Putin and Al Gore.
 Harry Potter's potential social and political impact was called similar to the 19th-century phenomenon of Harriet Beecher Stowe's popular, but critically maligned, book, Uncle Tom's Cabin, which fuelled the abolitionist movement leading up to the American Civil War.

 When asked about the politics and message in Harry Potter, Rowling explained, "I wanted Harry to leave our world and find exactly the same problems in the wizarding world.
 So you have the intent to impose a hierarchy, you have bigotry, and this notion of purity, which is this great fallacy, but it crops up all over the world.
 People like to think themselves superior and that if they can pride themselves in nothing else they can pride themselves on perceived purity. [...]
 It wasn't really exclusively that.
 I think you can see in the Ministry even before it's taken over, there are parallels to regimes we all know and love."
 She also said, "You should question authority and you should not assume that the establishment or the press tells you all of the truth."